Learn The Basics of .htaccess

 Password Protection with .htaccess

 We can also password protect web pages with .htaccess.
-To achieve this we will need to create a new file (.htpasswd) that contains all the username and passwords.
-We have to create ".htpasswd" file just like we created .htaccess.
-The structure of .htpasswd file to store usernames and passwords is like:
+To achieve this, we will need to create a new file (.htpasswd) that contains all the usernames and passwords.
+We have to create a ".htpasswd" file just like we created .htaccess.
+The structure of the .htpasswd file to store usernames and passwords is like:

 admin:123456